brisingr123/tasks/README.md

   Tasks.email params
   ```

 Template Name is to be given when you are sending a template

-  File path is to be given if you are attaching a file
+File path is to be given if you are attaching a file.

-  if no sender name is given, a default email address is used.
+If no sender name is given, a default email address is used.

 ## Contributing